obiba/amber-doc/studio-user-guide/cookbook/case-reports/testing-crf.rst

 Step 2 - Create a CRF for this form version with restricted access
 ------------------------------------------------------------------

-To create a new CRF, select the **Case reports > Forms** menu in the left drawer and press the button to add a new CRF.
+To create a new CRF, select the **Design > Case report forms** menu in the left drawer and press the button to add a new CRF.
 The dialog that appears allows you to:

 * Select the **Form** name to be tested,
 * Select the **Revision** number that you just created,